 I will be focusing on how to protect your small business from computer failure

-Unfortunately not all of us can afford to spend in excess of $2500 for a new Macbook, or an Imac with decent specifications to cope with high end digital image and video editing demands.
-Even a second had model with decent specifications could be $1500.
+Unfortunately some of us cannot afford to spend more than $2500 for a new Macbook.
+Or an Imac with decent specifications.
+Enough to cope with high end digital image and video editing demands.
+Even a second had model with decent specifications could be more than $1500.

-After researching a few articles and videos about upgrading used Macs, I decided to try and upgrade a used Mac Mini.
-You can also successfully upgrade an Imac, it would have to be before the late 2012 version.
-The newer models are sealed and difficult to open, with not many options on upgrading.
+After researching a few articles and videos about upgrading used Macs.
+I decided to try and upgrade a used Mac Mini.
+You can also upgrade an Imac, it would have to be before the late 2012 version.
+The newer models are sealed and difficult to open, with fewer options on upgrading.

 I managed to find a 2012 Mac Mini on Ebay for less than $150 including shipping.
 It was really slow on startup, and could only be used for web browsing as it lacked performance.
-I checked out Ifixit, they had some really great tutorials on upgrading these machines.
+I checked out Ifixit.
+They have some great tutorials on upgrading these machines.

-All I did was purchase 16 gigabites of ram to replace the 2 gigabits that came with the Mac Mini.
-I also purchased an SSD drive, as well as the dual hard drive D DISK SSD flex cable replacement for Mac Mini on Ebay.
+I went ahead and purchased 16 gigabytes of ram to replace the 2 gigabits that came with the Mac Mini.
+I also bought an SSD drive, as well as the dual hard drive D DISK SSD flex cable replacement for Mac Mini on Ebay.

-It literally took me just over half an hour to add the SSD hard drive, replace the ram and get the Mac Mini up and running.
-I specifically chose the Mac Mini as it is really compact, I can leave it in a drawer in my office.
-It easily connects to my external display that I use with my Macbook.
+It only took me a little over half an hour to add the SSD hard drive, replace the ram and get the Mac Mini up and running.
+I chose the Mac Mini as it is really compact.
+I can leave it in a drawer in my office.
+It also easily connects to my external display that I use with my Macbook.

 I was completely blown away by the performance of the Mac Mini now that is was upgraded.
 I ran a Black Magic speed test by Davinci Resolve – this is a free app you can use to test you hard drive performance.
 I would honestly say that it ran at around 60% as fast as my Macbook Pro!

-I tried all my processor heavy applications, like Photoshop, Davinci Resolve and Adobe Lightroom and all of them worked without crashing and not too much lag.
+I tried all my processor heavy applications.
+Adobe Photoshop, Davinci Resolve and Adobe Lightroom.
+They all worked without crashing and not too much lag.
 I now have a backup Mac Mini that cost me around $300 and works way better than some more expensive newer Macs.

 Learning how to optimise Mac performance was both fun and saved me a lot of expense.
-I have recently been given a 27 inch late 2009 Imac that did not switch on anymore.
-A few You Tube videos later, as well as purchasing a few parts on Ebay, I now have a fully working Imac!
+I have recently got my hands on a 27 inch late 2009 Imac that did not switch on anymore.
+A few You Tube videos later, as well as purchasing a few parts on Ebay, I now have a working Imac!

-Not all of us can afford to spend a ton of money on a spare computer, I believe once you learn how to optimise mac performance, you can purchase an affordable back up computer for your small business.
+Not all of us can afford to spend a ton of money on a spare computer.
+Once you learn how to optimise mac performance.
+You too can buy an affordable back up computer for your small business.